Registration of GST for Work Contracts in India

 - For special category states, if the taxable supply exceeds Rs.
 10 Lakhs he is liable to be registered in that state.

-For the purposes of obtaining registration, it is important to identify the ‘origin’ of supply even though GST is a ‘destination’ based tax.
+For the purposes of obtaining registration, it is important to identify the ‘origin’ of supply even though GST registration is a ‘destination’ based tax.
 Tax goes to the State where the service is supplied (destination) but registration is required in the State from where the supply was originated.
 In case a “works contract” service, which is immovable in nature, the place of supply is where the immovable property is located.
 Place of Supply (as determined from IGST Act) provides the ‘destination’ and this is not relevant for registration.
 The location of Supplier is relevant for registration.

 Under GST laws, “Works Contract” has been restricted to any composite supply made for an “Immovable Property” unlike the erstwhile VAT and Service Tax regime where composite supply for movable properties were also treated as “works contract”.